binaryage/chromex/readme.md

 This will create a folder `releases/chromex-sample-0.1.0` where 0.1.0 will be current version from [project.clj](project.clj).
 This folder will contain only files meant to be packaged.

-Finally you can use Chrome's "Pack extension" tool to prepare the final package (release.crx and release.pem files).
+Finally you can use Chrome's "Pack extension" tool to prepare the final package (.crx and .pem files).

+---

 ### Code discussion